M31glx/APD-fMRI/README.md

 Figure 11: Two functional atlases were used for constructing the network, Gordon (333 nodes, Left) and Schaefer (300 nodes, Right)
 </p>

-#### Defining connections (Functional connectivity)
+#### Defining connections
-Connections in the network are defined based on the measurement of the temporal correlation between the activity of pairwise brain regions.
-Functional connectivity (FC) reveals how different parts of the brain communicate.
+Connections in the network are defined according to the statistical dependence of temporal correlation between the activity of pairwise brain regions.
+This connection is al so called Functional connectivity (FC), reveals how different parts of the brain communicate.

-Here in this project, Pearson correlation was used to estimate the FC between brain regions.
+Here in this project, Pearson correlation was used to estimate the FC between each pair of brain regions.
 Using [Scipy (pearsonr)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html) and [Matlab (corrcoef)](https://www.mathworks.com/help/matlab/ref/corrcoef.html), the estimation of FC for each pair of regions was calculated.
 Results were saved in a connectivity matrix where each row represents the index of node (brain region) and the corresponding value represents FC.

 <p align="center">
   <img src="img/GFC.jpg" alt="Image 1" width="400"/>